jensharbers/agricolaeplotr/cran-comments.md

 * This is a reattempt for the first release.

-LICENSE error fixed
+'ggplot' is a name of a class of a ggplot2 generated plot 'agricolae' is a name of a package

-replaced outdesign with experiment design ggplot is a name of a class of a ggplot2 generated plot agricolae is a name of a package
+all package names are put in single quotes